Tarka Line: Operation

-The line is single track with passing loops at Crediton and Eggesford.
+The line is single tracked with passing loops at Crediton and Eggesford.
 The only signal box is at Crediton.
 Its semaphore signals and mechanical lever frame were replaced by electric signals and an electric signalling panel on 16 December 1984.
 Trains between Crediton and Barnstaple are controlled by tokens which ensure there is just one train on the line at any time.
 Train drivers exchange their token in the No Signalman Token Remote (NSTR) equipment at Eggesford.